The SOX & TFA Retaliation Case

 OSHA Used the Wrong Date: They treated my December 31, 2024 termination as the trigger point, but that’s not when the law’s protections begin.
 Under the statute, protections started on April 28, 2025, when the IRS issued whistleblower claim numbers for Sanofi, Chattem, and Quten.

-A secret $7,795.50 deposit made mid-arbitration to obstruct my case.
+• A secret $6,130.15 deposit made mid-arbitration to obstruct the case.

 • Removal of my posts and accounts across social media platforms.